 - apps -- a list of comma separated application names whose status will be queried.
-For how to get the status of each application, look for application name in the key filed in a different row. - port -- the application daemon port number, if not specified, use internal list, then /etc/services. - group -- the name of a node group that needs to get the application status from.
+For how to get the status of each application, look for application name in the key filed in a different row - port -- the application daemon port number, if not specified, use internal list, then /etc/services. - group -- the name of a node group that needs to get the application status from.
 If not specified, assume all the nodes in the nodelist table.
-To specify more than one groups, use group=a, group=b format. - cmd -- the command that will be run locally on mn or sn. - lcmd -- the command that will be run locally on the mn only. - dcmd -- the command that will be run distributed on the nodes (xdsh <nodes> ...).
+To specify more than one groups, use group=a, group=b format. - cmd -- the command will be run locally on mn or sn. - dcmd -- the command will be run distributed on the nodes (xdsh <nodes> ...).